Brazil Names Greek-flagged Tanker As Top Suspect In Oil Spills - UrduPoint

 Investigations are ongoing to see if the spill was accidental or criminal, the ministry said.

+Some 264 places across nine Brazilian states have been affected by the spill.

-Nine Brazil states have been affected and thousands of volunteers have mobilized to clean beaches in the country.
+Many marine animals have died, including tortoises.
+Thousands of volunteers have mobilized to clean beaches with the tourist high season approaching rapidly.